awelm/blog/content/posts/evil-compiler.md

 \
 I imagine you’re skeptical of my claims and may have some questions.
 The following dialogue may help address some doubts and provide the gist of the Thompson attack.

-> **Me:** How can you be sure your compiler is honestly compiling your code without sneaking any backdoors?
+> **Me:** How can you be sure your compiler is honestly compiling your code without sneaking in any backdoors?
 >
 > **You:** Compiler source code is usually open-sourced, so someone is bound to notice and report malicious compilers that inject backdoors.
 >